 "I would sit there in the studio trying to start the album and I'd bring the track up and I couldn't do it.
 For a year it was too hard," Jansson said.

 "Then a few weeks ago it was decided to finish the album for release around Graham's 65th birthday."

-The song Round the Bend - Where are you my Friend about Hello Sailor bandmate David McArtney, who died in 2013, was his final recording.
+about Hello Sailor bandmate David McArtney, who died in 2013, was his final recording.

 On another song Autumn Hello Sailor bandmate Harry Lyon plays guitar.

 Jansson said finishing the album had been cathartic and had helped him work through the pain of losing his friend.

 Jansson fondly remembers nights recording with Brazier at Uptown Studio in Freeman's Bay, Auckland.

 Brazier referred to the old brick building by Victoria Park Market as his "church" and the pair would meet Thursdays after a "we going to church tomorrow" phone call from Brazier every Wednesday.

 Photos of Brazier adorn the walls of the studio and provided Jansson with encouragement.